 Spain and Portugal are quite far South in European terms, and their proximity to the equator means that the weather can be a little hit and miss at times in the winter in spite of their scorching summers.
+The Iberean peninsula unlike the other destinations mentioned is also part of mainland Europe which helps when you are doing train tours Europe.
 If you are heading to Spain and Portugal, your best bets for sun are the Portuguese Algarve and the Costa Del Sol (translating to the sunshine coast) in Spain.
-Like many of the other countries, the heat isn’t the only appeal, and if you were to stay somewhere like Barcelona or Porto the amazing cuisine, lifestyle and architecture is another huge attraction even if the weather isn’t perfect.
+Like many of the other countries, the heat isn't the only appeal, and if you were to stay somewhere like Barcelona or Porto the amazing cuisine, lifestyle and architecture is another huge attraction even if the weather isn't perfect.

 Much of Europe follows the rule of being cool in the winter and warm in the summer, countries like the UK and Germany and the rest of central Europe have some immense days in the summer where the weather can hit the 30 degrees Celsius mark, but in the winter the temperatures can be minus.
 For those who love the sun, it is still possible to find a gem of a destination and head nearer to Africa and the South of Europe for those winter rays of sunshine.